18F/join.tts.gsa.gov/positions/USDC-Supervisor-Product-Management.md

     - Partner Agency Management & Success Maintain strong working relationships with partner agencies.
 Develop, and lead a shared support model with agency partners that ensures alignment, ongoing performance feedback, and mutual support for the Fellow during the fellowship period.
     - Talent Program Operations Design and execute processes and practices that support program consistency and quality talent outcomes.
   - Support the growth & development of the U.S. Digital Corps program and build stronger values-driven practices
-    - Within the Fellow learning, development, and experience areas of focus
     - Collaborate across roles and organizations to build strategic relationships, achieve common goals, and to resolve sensitive issues.
     - Support strategic outreach activities to include college fairs, professional conference, as speaking engagements
     - Promote collective success; make time for collaborative decision-making in project work; acknowledge how others’ contributions led to achievements; and create shared ownership of success, risks, and accountability.

+      - Within the Fellow learning, development, and experience areas of focus
+      - Research, develop, and encourage best practices.
+      - Create space for experimentation and iteration.

       - Uphold USDC & TTS values of inclusion, integrity, and impact.
 Champion diversity, equity, inclusion, and accessibility.
+      - Maintain a work environment of respect, diversity, equity, inclusion, accessibility, mutual support, flexibility, collaboration, continuous learning, and commitment to customer / partner needs.
+Incorporate diversity, equity, inclusion, and accessibility practices into project work.
+      - Identify power dynamics within teams and with partners, respond thoughtfully, and open space equitably among team members.

 # If there are any info sessions associated with this position, list them here.
 # Each info session needs three pieces of information: the link, the date, and